kuangxu/rinse-me-gently/AI_With_Python_PartB/Part_B_Instructions.md

     ```

 2. Try talking to the model!
 Compare the responses to what the base model would have said earlier.
 What differences do you notice?

+3. The model will generate responses and display them.
+You can continue the conversation by typing more prompts.

 4. When you're done, type `quit`, `exit`, `bye`, or `q` to exit, or press `Ctrl+C`.